kiva/fsp-sdk/portal/docs/guides/bug.md

 ## Contact your Support Team

-Please contact us at partnersupport@kiva.org and share what you can in order to reproduce.
+Please contact us at partnersupport@kiva.org or via your dedicated Slack channel and share what you can in order to reproduce.